 With the release of the #4 locomotive several new manufacturing techniques

 were put into production.
-Early locomotives from Carlisle & Finch had employed belt or rubber band drive
+Early Motorized units from Carlisle & Finch had employed belt or rubber band drive

 mechanisms.
 In the #4, as the catalog described, the power was transmitted to the locomotive's

 drive wheels via 'double reduction spur gearing with accurately cut teeth'.
-Another major improvement
+This was a set of brass gears,

 was the introduction of a three pole armature based motor instead of the original two pole one.
-Carlisle
+The first

-& Finch was the first to market complete electric-powered trains and thus were the earliest leader in
+& Finch was the first to market complete electric-powered train sets and thus were the earliest leader in